fortran-lang/stdlib/doc/specs/stdlib_io.md

 This argument is `intent(in)` and `optional`.<br>
 The default value is `output_unit` from `iso_fortran_env` module.

-- `brief`: Shall be a `logical` scalar, controls an abridged version of the `x` array to be outputed.
+- `brief`: Shall be a `logical` scalar, controls an abridged version of the `x` array to be outputted.
 This argument is `intent(in)` and `optional`.<br>
 The default value is `.false.`